MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-environments.md

 ```

 The Azure CLI returns at least 100 lines of JSON as output when a new storage account is created.
 Here are a few properties that are used in this tutorial.

+> [!TODO]: Remove extra output not used in any tutorial step.

 ```output
 {